NetherlandsForensicInstitute/confidence/README.md

 $ pip install confidence
 ~~~~

-Installing from source can be done using `setup.py`, or build a wheel using `tox`:
+Installing from source can be done using `setup.py`, or build a wheel using `nox`:

 ~~~~
 $ python3 setup.py install

-$ tox -e dist
+$ nox -s dist
 $ pip install dist/confidence*.whl
 ~~~~